meysubb/meysubb.github.io/_posts/2016-03-13-March_Madness.md

 ### Application Development

-The application was developed using the [shiny](http://shiny.rstudio.com/) package on R.
+The application was developed using the [shiny](http://shiny.rstudio.com/) package in R.